hashicorp/terraform-provider-azurestack/website/docs/r/network_interface.html.markdown

 * `enable_ip_forwarding` - (Optional) Enables IP Forwarding on the NIC.
 Defaults to `false`.

-* `enable_accelerated_networking` - (Optional) Enables Azure Accelerated Networking using SR-IOV.
-Only certain VM instance sizes are supported.
-Refer to [Create a Virtual Machine with Accelerated Networking](https://docs.microsoft.com/en-us/azure/virtual-network/create-vm-accelerated-networking-cli).
-Defaults to `false`.

-~> **NOTE:** when using Accelerated Networking in an Availability Set - the Availability Set must be deployed on an Accelerated Networking enabled cluster.

 * `dns_servers` - (Optional) List of DNS servers IP addresses to use for this NIC, overrides the VNet-level server list

 * `ip_configuration` - (Required) One or more `ip_configuration` associated with this NIC as documented below.